 Here’s a picture of him doing stand-up while holding up his index finger:

-As an actor and member of SAG/AFTRA, his films have shown in the TriBeCa Film Festival, Cannes Film Festival Short Film Corner, Northside Festival, SoHo Int’l Film Festival, Coney Island Film Festival, New York Shorts Fest and others.
+As an actor and member of SAG/AFTRA, his films have shown in the TriBeCa Film Festival, Cannes Film Festival Short Film Corner, Northside Festival, SoHo Int’l Film Festival, Coney Island Film Festival, Orlando Film Festival, New York Shorts Fest and others.
 He has also done national commercials for Radio Shack, Comcast, Ford, Toyota, Riunite, Estrella Damm, and others.
 Check out his IMDB page.
 Here is his driver’s license photo:

 He is also a writer and producer and has produced multiple plays, directed a show in the NY Fringe Festival that sold out every show, was nominated for best director in the 2016 Strawberry Festival for Short Plays, and has produced two short films that he also wrote and starred in.
 Regulars was run at the New York Short Film Festival and the Coney Island Film Festival.
 Here is a still photo from the most recent film, Exit Interview (which I am proud to say hasn’t yet been disqualified for an Oscar – fingers crossed!):